nfagerlund/note_systems/README.md

 # FMP and Garbage Book are for Taking Notes

-Notes.
-Notes notes notes notes notes. 📝📝📝📝📝📝📝📝📝📝📝📝📝📝📝📝📝

-Everyone has their own little system for taking notes, and the only exceptions are the people with ten or twenty little systems for taking notes.
-Some people use bullet journals, some people use receipts and gum wrappers wadded up at the bottom of their purse, a LOT of people use the built-in Notes app on their telephones, and about thirteen years ago there was even a baffling (yet somehow enticing) vogue for using a stack of index cards with a binder clip.
-There's only one common thread: no matter who you are or what fucked-up thing you're doing, everyone else's note-taking system sounds impossible to use without going the whole rest of the way around the bend.
-Why can't they just be sensible and do it your way?
-I mean _HONESTLY._

-## What is This?

 This README describes a pair of unpopular plain-text-based note-taking systems, which I've been using continuously for like ten-plus years:

 - [**FMP**](#fmp) is for remembering stuff.
 It lets you add a line at a time to any number of named text files.